Skip to content

 What 'oddsmatcher-ready' means

 'Oddsmatcher-ready' gets used loosely.
-This guide pins it down: what a feed has to do to a price before it is genuinely ready to render in an oddsmatcher, and how to tell whether a provider does that work or leaves it to you.
+This guide pins it down: what a feed has to do to a price before it is ready to render in an oddsmatcher, and how to tell whether a provider does that work or leaves it to you.

 7 min read